 - Manage articles if they are within their research area, if not, a member of the editorial committee can be designated to act as editor;

 - Evaluate possible conflict of interest that affect the transparency of the editorial process;

 - Invite a minimum of two reviewers per article;

 - Ensure that the deadlines established within the editorial process are met;

-- Assess special issues;
+- Assess book proposals;

-- Promote the journal;
+- Promote the series;

 - Manage the editorial team, which means they can remove inactive members and bring new members who are experts in the field.

 Peer review ensures that the published article has the highest quality standards.
 For this reason, it is considered the most important phase in the scholarly publication process.
 The stages of this process are the following: